 - A well-known company working in hospitality service uses GANs to generate successful product listings.

-- Research team from a top tech company explains how GANs can help you create videos from captions.
+- The research team from a top tech company explains how GANs can help you create videos from captions.

-- And researchers from Netherlands explore the ways to generate logos conditioned on color.
+- And finally, researchers from Netherlands explore the ways to generate logos conditioned on color.

 Leverage Leading AI Research In Marketing & Advertising

 Our AI for Marketing series provides you with the latest research in marketing automation.
 We have carefully curated and summarized the key research papers for AI-driven marketing solutions to help you:

 - build a data-driven marketing strategy;